-With all required software modules defined, the design of the HSA can be developed.
-The first step to starting development is to choose the flight software architecture.
 The main driver for choosing the software architecture for the HSA was picking a framework that would best enable fast and robust development, while also providing tools for developers and operators for testing and operations.
-The most common choices for software frameworks for CubeSat-level missions are either cFS (core flight software) developed at NASA Goddard, Fprime developed by NASA JPL, or a custom builtfrom-scratch framework.
-19, 20 For the VISORS mission, all GT software was written within the Fprime framework (v3.1.1) due to prior experience among the members in the lab as well as existing development tools that were developed for previous missions.
+The most common choices for software frameworks for CubeSat-level missions are either cFS (core flight software) developed at NASA Goddard [19], a custom built-from-scratch framework, or Fprime developed by NASA JPL [20].
+For the VISORS mission, all GT software was written within the Fprime framework (v3.1.1) due to prior experience among the members in the lab as well as existing development tools that were developed for previous missions.

 Fprime is an open-source C++ framework that was initially released to the public in 2018.
-It is a component-based point-to-point architecture that enables modularity and reuse of software.20 Fprime ships with several ready-to-use components that are found on most embedded systems projects such as a Command Dispatcher, Parameter Database, and Telemetry Database, among others.
+It is a component-based point-to-point architecture that enables modularity and reuse of software [20].
+Fprime ships with several ready-to-use components that are found on most embedded systems projects such as a Command Dispatcher, Parameter Database, and Telemetry Database, among others.
 Table 9 shows that about 60% of the components were already available within the Fprime framework while about 40% were custom designed for the VISORS mission.
-Fprime also provides supporting tools to speed up development, testing, and operations, such as a custom ground data segment (GDS) as well as several all-inclusive autocoders that autogenerate large swaths of code based on simply the input and output interfaces to each component.21
+Fprime also provides supporting tools to speed up development, testing, and operations, such as a custom ground data segment (GDS) as well as several all-inclusive autocoders that autogenerate large swaths of code based on simply the input and output interfaces to each component [21].
 The Fprime architecture consists of three main parts - Ports, Components, and Topologies.
 Each software module, or component, consists of input and output ports that define the data structure.
 The component has handler functions for each of the input and output ports that define the logic that must be executed to send or receive data.
 Additional functions can also be defined in the component C++ code.
 Components are then hooked up to other components within the topology.
 The topology, such as the one shown in in Fig 7, ultimately provides an overarching view of the design of the software executable, called a deployment.

-Figure 7.
-F' Component-Based Architectural Pattern18
+Fig 7.
+F' Component-Based Architectural Pattern [18]

 The one obvious drawback to having so many discrete components in a deployment is that connecting them together in the topology can be confusing for large deployments that require numerous port connections.
 However, another huge benefit to using Fprime is that for many of the built-in components, Fprime either connects them in the topology automatically or provides clear documentation on how they should be connected to other components.
-Thus, the more complicated aspect of the topology becomes defining the specific data types that need to be exchanged between components.
+Thus, the more complicated part of the puzzle becomes defining the specific data types that need to be exchanged between components.
 By looking at the MET for each phase of the mission, the software architect can outline exactly what data must be transferred between components.
 This definition of the input and output interfaces of each component then corresponds directly to the set of Fprime ports on each component.